 Old town of Ohrid and Galicica

-We came back to Ohrid in 2014 – this is one of the cities where you can spend months walking around, climbing on each of the hills just to see the city from a different perspective and never get enough.
+We came back to Ohrid in 2014 – this is one of the cities where you can spend months climbing on each of the hills, and walking around while reducing pounds, just to see the city from a different perspective and never get enough.
 We hired our guide from last time and rented a room in a small family hotel.
 We had some pre-organization, but I must say that there was no need for that, because there are hundreds of small hotels and even people who stop you on the street and offer a room in their home at a good price.

 On the Balkans life goes in a totally different way than in Northern Europe – the more you go to the South, the more the strict schedules don’t matter, the people are more smiling, warm-hearted and passionate.
 And in a typical for the south way, on the first day our guide was 30 minutes late.

 In my other post I forgot to tell you about the Macedonian cuisine.
 My first advice to anyone who visits Ohrid is: go for the local specialties: All restaurants offer most typical European dishes too, but the local cuisine is so tasty!
 Everything they cook here has the typical for the Balkan taste combinations of spices, wonderful salads with locally grown vegetables – I think that I ate the most aromatic tomato I have ever tried here.
 I loved the Tarator, which is a cold soup made of cucumbers and yogurt.

 The old part of the town is situated on the hill just under Samuel’s fortress.
 Most of the important medieval cities on the Balkans have a similar structure – the top of the hill where the royal family resides is well protected by high walls and the ordinary people used to live under the fortress.